floating-ui/floating-ui/README.md

 ### React, AngularJS and Ember.js integration

-Integrate 3rd party libraries in React or other libraries can be a pain because they usually alert the DOM and drives the libraries crazy.
+Integrate 3rd party libraries in React or other libraries can be a pain because they usually alter the DOM and drives the libraries crazy.
 Popper.js limits all its DOM modifications inside the `applyStyle` modifier, you can simply disable it and manually apply the popper coordinates using your library of choice.
+Alternatively, you may even override `applyStyles` with your custom function!

 ```js
 function applyReactStyle(data) {